zairullahdev/Discord-Music-Bot/README.md

 ```sh
 $ pip install wavelink
 ```
-4.Insert your bot token to settings.py
+4. Insert your bot token to settings.py
 You can get your bot token from https://discord.com/developers/applications

-5.Finally, you can start the bot
+5. Finally, you can start the bot
 Linux
 ```sh
 $ python3 main.py